koshikraj/bhindi-agent-starter/README.md

-# Bhindi Agent Starter Kit
+# Bhindi Brewit Agent on Monad

-A TypeScript-based agent starter kit that demonstrates both **public calculator tools** and **authenticated GitHub tools**.
+A TypeScript-based agent starter kit that demonstrates integration with Brewit Money's API for token operations.
 Perfect for learning agent development with the [Bhindi.io](https://bhindi.io) specification.

 # What is Bhindi?
 Bhindi lets you talk to your apps like you talk to a friend.